Learn / Guides / Heatmaps guide

 Engagement zones make it easy to spot which areas of your page don’t get the love they deserve at a glance, so you can improve them.

-Set up your heatmap today
+Set up your free heatmap today

 Best pages to collect heat map data on

-Heat maps allow you to take a deeper dive into any of your website pages, but it makes sense to start from the ones that are most important to you in terms of traffic, usability, and business objectives.
+Heat maps allow you to take a deeper dive into any of your website pages, but it makes sense to start with the ones that are most important to you in terms of traffic, usability, and business objectives.

 1. Homepage and landing pages